 Tourism in Zabljak

 Žabljak is centre of Montenegro’s mountain tourism.
 The entire area of Durmitor mountain is protected as a national park, and offers great possibilities for both winter and summer mountain tourism. Žabljak caters for activities such as: Skiing – Durmitor’s snow cover lasts 120 days per year, with decent slopes such as Savin kuk, Štuoc and Javorovača.
-Rafting – the 13 km (8.1 mi) deep Tara River canyon is the second deepest in the world, and is listed as a UNESCO world heritage site.
+Rafting, the 13 kilometer (8.1 mi) deep Tara River canyon is the second deepest in the world, and is listed as a UNESCO world heritage site.

-Žabljak is largest town on mountain Durmitor, high mountain in northern Montenegro (2,522 m). Žabljak itself is town at highest altitude in the Balkans, at 1,450 m above sea level.
+Žabljak is the largest town in the Durmitor range. Žabljak itself is the town at the highest altitude in the Balkans, at 1,450 meter above sea level.
 Although being a center of municipality of the same name, it is a small town of some 2,000 inhabitants.
 The town of Žabljak and the whole municipality with Durmitor, Sinjajevina and Tara canyon, make up a very interesting tourist destination.